anukah/leetcode-solutions/README.md

+**Welcome to my collection of LeetCode problem solutions!
+Here, I've tackled problems ranging from easy to hard difficulty levels.
+These solutions represent my own attempts, and while I've strived for accuracy, there may be mistakes or opportunities for optimisation.**

+**I appreciate any feedback or suggestions for improving these solutions.
+You can contribute by forking this repository and submitting pull requests.
+Thank you for taking the time to review my work!**

 ## 1. Two Sum

 Given an array of integers `nums` and an integer `target`, return _indices of the two numbers such that they add up to `target`_.